wyattferguson/pattern/README.md

 - [Bosd uv-hypermodern-python](https://github.com/bosd/cookiecutter-uv-hypermodern-python) - bosd version of a cookiecutter uv project with github deployments.
 - [Cookiecutter pypackage](https://github.com/audreyfeldroy/cookiecutter-pypackage) - Cookiecutter template for a Python package.
 - [Neuroinformatics cookiecutter](https://github.com/neuroinformatics-unit/python-cookiecutter) - Utility to create a basic Python project structure with tests, CI etc.

-## Contributing

-Contributions or suggestions are more then welcome!
-If you'd like to enhance to this project, please submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License